sunil-samuel/Image-Processor/Readme.md

 Once the environment is set, run the `app.py` file as follows:

 > Right click on `app.py` and choose `Run Python File in Terminal`

+## Compiled Distribution

+A precompiled version for Windows is in the `dist` directory.
+If you are using Windows, try this application.

+* Download a pre-compiled version <a href="dist/ImageProcessor_v1.exe" target="new">ImageProcessor_v1.exe</a>